ROCm/rocprofiler-systems/docs/install/install.rst

 Post-installation steps
 ========================================

-After installation, you can optionally configure the Omnitrace environment.
+After installation, you can optionally configure the ROCm Systems Profiler environment.
-You should also test the executables to confirm Omnitrace is correctly installed.
+You should also test the executables to confirm ROCm Systems Profiler is correctly installed.

 Configure the environment
 -----------------------------------